 Carriers Alone Cannot Fully Protect Workers from RF Radiation at Cell Sites

-Third party workers such as first responders, roofers, HVAC technicians, electricians, painters, window washers, sheet metal workers, and utility workers among others maintain structures that can house RF transmitting antennas.
+Third party workers such as firefighters, roofers, HVAC technicians, electricians, painters, window washers, sheet metal workers, and utility workers among others maintain structures that can host RF transmitting antennas.
 Yet, third party workers, or “transient workers,” as described by carrier comments, pose a safety problem that carriers themselves admittedly cannot resolve.

-AT&T echoes similar comments stating that “licensees making reasonable efforts to educate and warn third parties about potential exposure risks and mitigate those risks should not be subject to enforcement action if exposure occurs despite those efforts.”
-What exactly is “reasonable efforts” when it comes to someone’s health?
+AT&T agrees that licensees making reasonable efforts to educate and warn third parties about potential exposure risks and mitigate those risks should not be subject to enforcement action if exposure occurs despite those efforts.3

 National Antenna & Tower Safety Center (NA&TSC) has solved the challenges to worker RF safety that Verizon and AT&T outlined in their comments.
 As evidence of the solution, global insurers have vetted the patented process, protocols, and system, and have partnered with NA&TSC to offer RF Indemnity Shield™, an RF safety insurance product.